 You may recall that the essay addressed the conceptually vexing question, "How did the conditioned soul—the jiva—get that way?"
 Upon this topic—“the jiva issue”—a small but prolix band of people in and about ISKCON have piled up a great number of words.
 I was loath to add to them, for to expend time and energy on this issue goes counter to the instructions of Srila Prabhupada.
 “What is the use of such discussion?” he wrote about efforts to comprehend the causal history of the jiva’s falldown.
 “Don’t waste your time with this.”
 1

 Why did I go against such clear instruction?
 How did I become so foolish as to rush in where angels fear to tread?
 It happened like this.

-Last year ISKCON’s Governing Body Commission, on which I serve, had to deal with an uproar caused by a 300-page book on the “jiva issue” that a couple of devotees had just written and published.
+ISKCON’s Governing Body Commission, on which I have served, once had to deal with an uproar caused by a 300-page book on the “jiva issue” that a couple of devotees had just written and published.

 The controversy arose over the way in which the authors attempted to resolve the issue.
 The reader may recall that the issue centers upon the apparent incompatibility of two authoritative accounts of the origin of conditioned souls.
 One account—which receives by far the most stress in Prabhupada's teachings—tells that the conditioned souls were originally Krishna conscious, but that they willfully repudiated service to Krishna and in so doing fell from the spiritual into the material world.
 The second account holds that conditioned souls have been so perpetually, while the eternally liberated souls in the spiritual world never fall.